-- 1.1 This policy has due regard to all relevant statutory legislation including, but not limited to, the following: - Health and Safety at Work, etc. Act 1974 - The Workplace (Health, Safety and Welfare) Regulations 1992 - The Management of Health and Safety at Work Regulations 1999 - The Control of Substances Hazardous to Health Regulations 2002 - The Manual Handling Operations Regulations 1992 - The Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR) 2013 - The Provisions and Use of Work Equipment Regulations 1998 - The Work at Height Regulations 2005 (as amended) - The Construction (Design and Management) Regulations 2015 - The Personal Protective Equipment at Work Regulations 1992 - The Education (School Premises) Regulations 1999 - The Ionising Radiation Regulations 2017 (IRR17) - The Regulatory Reform (Fire Safety) Order 2005 - The Food Information (Amendment) (England) Regulations 2019 (Natasha's Law) - The Animal Welfare Act 2006 - 1.2 This policy has due regard to national guidance including, but not limited to, the following: - DfE (2022) 'Health and Safety: Responsibilities and duties for schools' - DfE (2017) 'Safe storage and disposal of hazardous materials and chemicals' - HSE (2021) 'Sensible Health and Safety Management in schools' - DfE (2022) First Aid in Schools - UK Health Security Agency (2023): Health Protection in Children and Young People settings including education - 1.3 This policy should be applied, in addition to and alongside the following Trust policies: - School Crisis Management Policy and Procedures - Premises Management Policy (incl.
-Management documents) this document is based on the Department of Education's guidance on good estate management for schools - Minibus Policy - Supporting pupils with Medical Conditions and Administering Medication Policy - First Aid Policy - Data Protection (UK GDPR) Policy - Safeguarding and Child Protection Policy - Managing Allegations of Abuse Against Staff Policy - Behaviour Policy - 1.4 This policy should be applied, in addition to and alongside the following School/Academy plans and procedures: - Personal Emergency Evacuation Plan (PEEP) - Asbestos Management Plan - COSHH Information Sheets - Fire Evacuation Plan - Lockdown Procedure (partial and full lockdown) - 1.5 This policy is relevant to the following areas of risk (NB: this is not an exhaustive list): - Accidents
+- 1.1 This policy has due regard to all relevant statutory legislation including, but not limited to, the following: - Health and Safety at Work, etc. Act 1974 - The Workplace (Health, Safety and Welfare) Regulations 1992 - The Management of Health and Safety at Work Regulations 1999 - The Control of Substances Hazardous to Health Regulations 2002 - The Manual Handling Operations Regulations 1992 - The Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR) 2013 - The Provisions and Use of Work Equipment Regulations 1998 - The Work at Height Regulations 2005 (as amended) - The Construction (Design and Management) Regulations 2015 - The Personal Protective Equipment at Work Regulations 1992 - The Education (School Premises) Regulations 1999 - The Ionising Radiation Regulations 2017 (IRR17) - The Regulatory Reform (Fire Safety) Order 2005 - The Food Information (Amendment) (England) Regulations 2019 (Natasha's Law) - The Animal Welfare Act 2006 - 1.2 This policy has due regard to national guidance including, but not limited to, the following: - DfE (2022) 'Health and Safety: Responsibilities and duties for schools' - DfE (2017) 'Safe storage and disposal of hazardous materials and chemicals' - DfE (2022) First Aid in Schools - UK Health Security Agency (2024): Health Protection in Children and Young People settings including education - HSE (2024) 'Sensible health and safety management in schools' - 1.3 This policy should be applied, in addition to and alongside the following Trust policies: - Crisis Management Plan, Policy and Procedures - Premises Management Policy (incl.
+Management documents) this document is based on the Department of Education's guidance on good estate management for schools - Transport Policy - Supporting pupils with Medical Conditions and Administering Medication Policy - First Aid Policy - Data Protection (UK GDPR) Policy - Safeguarding and Child Protection Policy - Behaviour Policy - 1.4 This policy should be applied, in addition to and alongside the following School/Academy plans and procedures: - Personal Emergency Evacuation Plan (PEEP) - Asbestos Management Plan and Register - COSHH Information Sheets

+- Fire Evacuation Plan

+- Lockdown Procedure (partial and full lockdown)

+- 1.5 This policy is relevant to the following areas of risk:

+- Accidents

-- Individual medical needs or disabilities - Legionella (external)
+- Fire Safety (external)

+- Asbestos

-- Asbestos - Manual Handling
+- Manual Handling

-• Fire Safety (external)

 - Working at Heights

 - Major Disasters

-- Slips and Trips

-- SecurityEducational trips and visits
+- Slips, Trips and Falls

-- Lone Working

-- Infection Control

-- Stress

 - Workplace Transport

 - Fire Evacuation

 - Boiler and Plant Rooms

 - Working from Stepladders

 - New and Expectant Mothers

 - Animals

+Please note this list is not exhaustive.

-- 2. Roles and Responsibilities
+2. Roles and Responsibilities

-2.1 Trust Board
+2.1 The Resources Committee, on behalf of the Trust Board is responsible for:

-- 2.1.1 The Board's nominated Health and Safety representative is Andrew Simpkin. - 2.1.2 The Board of Trustees will receive regular reports from the Chief Operating Officer (COO) in order to enable them to provide and prioritise resources for Health and Safety issues.
-Where required, the Trust will seek specialist advice on Health and Safety.
+- Approval of this policy on an annual basis - Nominating a Health and Safety Representative and ensuring this information is published on the Trust's website under their Governance information - Reviewing reports provided by the Chief Operating Officer (COO) to enable them to provide subsequent advice and prioritise resources effectively regarding any Health and Safety issues - Advising the COO where they believe it is necessary or would be beneficial to seek specialist advice on Health and Safety matters - Ensuring that there are arrangements in place for identifying, evaluating and managing the risks associated with lone working, working at height and manual handling

-COSHH

-• DSE procedure

-PE lessons

-Snow and Ice procedures

-• Before and After School Activity Clubs

-- 2.1.3 The Trust is responsible for ensuring that there are arrangements in place for identifying, evaluating and managing the risks associated with lone working, working at height and manual handling. - 2.1.4 The Trust Board is responsible for reviewing this policy on an annual basis.

-2.2 Chief Operating Officer (COO)
+2.2 The Chief Operating Officer (COO) is responsible for: